-The translator does have something to offer MT research in return, especially as part of his job may entail revision of machine output.
-Feedback detailing the kinds of errors that the machine makes (they will be very different from humantype errors), together with any linguistic insights they may inspire, will always be of use to the MT system designers, too few of whom, alas, at present at least, have much formal linguistic training.
-As Arthern (1978) describes, while perhaps few linguists become involved in programming and preparation of dictionaries, others are involved in revising MT output.
-As a result of this co-operation, "for them machine translation has become a colleague" (p.79).
+The translator does have something to offer M.T. research in return, especially as part of his job may entail revision of machine output.
+Feedback detailing the kinds of errors that the machine makes (they will be very different from those typically made by humans) together with any linguistic insights they may inspire, will always be of use to the M.T. system designers, too few of whom, alas, at present at least, have much formal linguistic training.
+As Arthern notes, while perhaps few linguists become involved in programming and preparation of dictionaries, others are involved in revising M.T. output.
+As a result of this co-operation, 'for them machine translation has become a colleague' (p.
+79).